The Society of Folk Dance Historians (SFDH)

 THE CZECH REPUBLIC

-The Czech Republic (known as České by its inhabitants and by the short form Czechia) can best be divided into three "states:" Bohemia in the center, Silesia to the north along the Polish and German borders, and Moravia to the east, bordering Slovakia.
+The Czech Republic (known as Česko by its inhabitants and by the short-form name Czechia in English) can best be divided into three "states:" Bohemia in the center, Silesia to the north along the Polish and German borders, and Moravia to the east, bordering Slovakia.

 Bohemian costume is very Germanic, with the men wearing knee-length knickers and a waist-length vest, and the women's dress closely resembling the familiar German / Austrian "dirndl."